-These services are undertaken on a cost-recovery basis with QTC lending to its clients at an interest rate based on its cost of funds plus a loan administration fee to cover the cost of administering the loans.
-QTC passes on the returns of asset management to its clients and retains the unrealised gains/losses associated with credit spread movements on its balance sheet until the sale of the asset or its maturity.
-The gains/losses associated with QTC's management of these operations is passed on annually to the State Consolidated Fund.
+These services are undertaken on a cost-recovery basis with QTC lending to administration fee to cover the cost of administering the loan.
+ACC passes on the returns of asset management to its clients and retains the unrealised gains/losses associated with credit spread movements on its balance sheet

-Capital Markets Operations also generates a net return from financial markets instruments held for capital and liquidity purposes.
+- until the sale of the asset or its maturity.
+The gains/losses associated with QTC's management of these operations is passed on annually to the State Consolidated Fund. - Capital Markets Operations also generates a net return from financial markets instruments held for capital and liquidity purposes.